JeongSooHHH/JeongSooHHH/README.md

 :house: I live in Seoul, Korea, I like to learn new Tech. :house:

-⏲️ Recently, I try to study Typescript, Python , Nest.js ⏲️
+⏲️ Recently, I'm trying to study Typescript, Nest.js. ⏲️

   <br>
     <br>